KanishkaGarg04/workflow-orchestration-job-processing-platform/README.md

 # 🚀 TaskFlow – Task Automation & Job Processing Platform

-A modern full-stack task automation platform built as part of the **Saarthi AI Full Stack Developer Technical Assessment**.
+A modern full-stack task automation platform built as part of the ** Full Stack Developer Technical Assessment**.

 The application allows users to securely authenticate, create and manage tasks, process them asynchronously using a background worker, and monitor real-time execution through a responsive dashboard.
 The project demonstrates scalable backend architecture, asynchronous job processing, real-time communication, and modern frontend development practices.